lbarchive/READYT/CONTRIBUTING.rst

 Pull requests
 =============

-Upon creating a pull request, you agree to put your contribution in *public domain*.
+Upon creating a pull request, you agree to apply CC0_ to your contribution.

+.. _CC0: COPYING